Throwing It All Away

-"Throwing It All Away" is the seventh track on the 1986 album Invisible Touch by Genesis.
-It was the second single taken from the album in the United States, reaching No. 4 on the Billboard Hot 100 in October 1986, as well as No. 1 on Billboard's Adult Contemporary chart the Album Rock Tracks chart.
+"Throwing It All Away" is the seventh track on the 1986 studio album Invisible Touch by Genesis.
+It was the second single taken from the album in the United States, reaching No. 4 on the Billboard Hot 100 in October 1986, as well as No. 1 on Billboard's Adult Contemporary chart and the Album Rock Tracks chart.
 It was the last single released from the album in the UK in June 1987, reaching No. 22.
+The song was also a top 40 hit on the Irish Singles Chart, peaking at No. 24.
 The working title was "Zephyr and Zeppo".

 The song is a soft rock ballad structured around a guitar riff by Mike Rutherford, who also wrote the lyrics.
 The U.S. single included an edited version of the instrumental "Do the Neurotic" as the B-side; the UK edition featured the track "I'd Rather Be You".

 Live performances

-"Throwing It All Away" was performed live during the Invisible Touch, The Way We Walk, Calling All Stations and Turn It On Again tours; aside from the 1986 leg of the Invisible Touch tour, the song was transposed to a lower key to accommodate Collins' deepening voice (or Ray Wilson's deeper voice in the case of the Calling All Stations tour).
+"Throwing It All Away" was performed live during the Invisible Touch, The Way We Walk, Calling All Stations and Turn It On Again tours; aside from the 1986 leg of the Invisible Touch tour, the song was transposed to a lower key to accommodate Collins' deepening voice with each succeeding tour (or Ray Wilson's deeper voice in the case of the Calling All Stations tour).

 The song was also performed live on the 2018 North American and Latin American legs of Collins' solo Not Dead Yet Tour.

 A live version appears on the CDs of The Way We Walk, Volume One: The Shorts and Live Over Europe 2007 and the When in Rome 2007 DVD.

 During the intro and just before the end of the live performances, Collins would engage in call and response with the audience using nonsense language.
 Predominantly Collins would chant "Deeee Da Daaayyyyy" and the audience would in turn reply.